nelson-lojo/cs285-text2sql/readme.md

 other signals.
 The dpo-rewards-reject (brown line) represents the rewards associated with rejected actions or hypotheses.
 The rate of rejection is decreasing over time which could be a sign of learning and improvement.
 This is visited again in the Results section.
+Please read our paper for more details!

 Authors: Abirami Sabbani and Nelson Lojo